What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 This is where things tend to become hugely complicated.
 The music royalties that are generated from streaming music are generated in two main categories, performance royalties and mechanical royalties.
 These accrued royalty payments that have been generated are to be made to songwriters, composers, and music publishers for the use of their music on digital streaming platforms.

-What royalties are generated from streaming music?
+What royalties are generated from streaming royalty rates 2025?

-1. Mechanical Royalties from streaming
+1. Mechanical Royalties from Streaming

 Mechanical royalties from streaming are calculated by multiplying the number of streams of a particular song by a set mechanical royalty rate.
 The mechanical royalty rate is a fraction of a penny per stream and is set by the relevant music licensing bodies and in conjunction with/or the streaming service itself.